here’s why they’re so rare!

 [EN VIDÉO] A new harder diamond Video in English – The Australian National University led a project to make a…

 Iconic precious stones, diamonds owe their rarity to the extreme conditions necessary for their formation.
 These small crystals of exceptional hardness are formed at very high temperatures and very high pressures, around 140 to 190 kilometers below the earth’s surface.
 Their extremely slow growth, of the order of a billion years, and the very specific magmatic processes necessary for their rise to the surface only add value to these minerals so popular with jewelers.
-So, what about pink diamonds?
+So, what regarding pink diamonds?
 Only one diamond in 100,000 would indeed possess this colorcolor, making it an exceptional mineralmineral.

 Argyle, pink diamonds (almost) in spades… but why?

 Very few deposits in the world can boast of regularly extracting pink diamonds.
 However, this is the case for Argyle, which produces around 90% of the pink diamonds on the market.
 It must be said that this ancient volcano located in Australia has a particularity: the mine was in fact dug in the heart of a lamproite chimney and not kimberlite as is usually the case.
-If the geodynamic processes at the origin of this volcanic rockvolcanic rock still remain mysterious, a new study nevertheless provides new data which could allow us to better understand the formation of this deposit.
+If the geodynamic processes at the origin of this volcanic rockvolcanic rock still remain mysterious, a new study nevertheless provides new data which might allow us to better understand the formation of this deposit.

 A team of researchers has in fact carried out a new dating of these rocks.
 Published results in the magazine Nature communications thus suggest that the Argyle lamproite was formed around 1.3 billion years ago, or 100 million years earlier than previously thought.
 And that changes everything for understanding the formation of the site.